shaktigurung/Market/README.md

 The idea behind **APP NAME HERE** is for people to be able to buy and sell items between each other.

+We worked as a team during the intial stages of the project.
+We had meetings during the morning to talk about what we have done and what is to be completed.
+Blockers that came up were worked through with memeber of the team.
+If we were really stuck we would then go to Garret/James for addition help.

 ### Teach Stack

 - HTML 5